Alexa Chopivsky, Executive Director

 Lindsay Sharman Headshot

-Lindsay Sharman is the Program Associate at the Women's Foreign Policy Group, where she is excited to promote women's leadership in global affairs and create meaningful programming and mentorship experiences.
+Lindsay Sharman is the Senior Program Officer at the Women's Foreign Policy Group, where she oversees the creation of meaningful international affairs programming and mentorship experiences.
 In 2024, she graduated with honors from Princeton University, where she received a degree in Public & International Affairs and a certificate in Spanish Language & Culture.
 Lindsay wrote her dissertation on Holocaust education policy in Argentina, for which she traveled to Buenos Aires to interview government officials, historians, and educators.
 Lindsay was a participant in the inaugural Princeton Policy Advocacy Clinic, where she worked with a Congressional office to produce a 136-page policy memorandum on criminal justice reform.
 In addition to working as a Research Assistant and involvement with several non-profits, she has completed internships with two Members of Congress, as well as a Strategy Consulting internship at Capital One.
 She is originally from Atlanta, Georgia.
 Contact: [email protected]